mpagels/next-and-morty/README.md

   ![board1](assets/ram-board.png)
 - give the project a meaningful name, like `React and Morty`
   ![board1](assets/ram-rename-project.png)
-- go to your React and Morty repository and add the project
+- go to your Next and Morty repository and add the project
   ![board1](assets/ram-add-project.png)
 - go now to the `Actions` tab
   ![board1](assets/action.png)